oscarbutler/restaurant/README.md

 AC1: The user should be able to log in to their account that they have previously registered

+AC2: The should be able to log in whenever they are on the website.

 #### Login Message

 AC1: There should be a log in message to let the user know if they are logged in to their account.